Wildtender

 YOSEMITE, CA

-Following the course of an ancient river, whose primordial gestures have carved a 3,000 foot deep canyon between even more ancient mountains, we will walk with wonder and intention to remember our own timeless kinship within the more-than-human-world.
-Immersed in the fields, forests, ravines, lakes, passes and peaks of the “Grand Canyon of the Tuolumne” (ancestral lands of the Miwok Peoples), in the heart of Yosemite, we will backpack in beauty for five days with an intimate group (up to 12 participants + 3 guides).
+Following the course of an ancient river, whose primordial gestures have carved a 3,000 foot deep canyon and river between even more ancient mountains, we will walk with intention to remember our own timeless kinship within the more-than-human-world.
+Immersed in the fields, forests, ravines, passes and majestic river of the “Grand Canyon of the Tuolumne” (ancestral lands of the Miwok Peoples), in the heart of Yosemite, we will backpack in beauty for five days with an intimate group (up to 12 participants + 3 guides).

-This pilgrimage will be devoted to reweaving our pan-ancestral threads of kinship and belonging to the Earth and our relations.
-Present-centered, spacious, silent hiking will be our primary practice as we journey thirty miles through this sacred and majestic landscape.
+This pilgrimage is devoted to reweaving our pan-ancestral threads of kinship and belonging to the Earth and our wild relations.
+Present-centered, spacious, silent hiking will be our primary practice as we journey thirty miles through this sacred landscape.
+Our journey is inspired in name and spirit by 13th-century Zen philosopher Eihei Dogen’s “Mountains & Waters Sutra,” which expresses the ancient wisdom of these primordial beings of the land.

 Program Itinerary

 This point-to-point journey covers ~30 miles, with overall elevation gains of +6,600 feet and losses of 7,400 feet.
 We will stay within an elevation range of 4,200-8,700 feet during the journey.
-The details of our itinerary are still taking shape, and will be shared closer to the program start date.
-The broad strokes are below.
+The last two hiking days are considered strenuous.
+Please review the details below as well as our backpacking eligibility criteria.
+Feel free to email us or schedule a call (see bottom of this page) if you have questions about your ability to participate.

 • Day 1| Meet at 3pm in Yosemite National Park to camp one night at a “backpackers campground” to adjust to elevation and begin to connect as a cohort.
 After setting up camp, we will share a dinner by campfire with orientation and introductions.